APIVersa/ripe_routing_table/README.md

 What you need to do:
 - Run the script
 - Wait for it to finish
-- Run ipv4.sh if you want to import ipv4 table
+- Run ipv4.sh if you want to import ipv4 table (as root or use sudo)
-- Run ipv6.sh if you want to import ipv6 table
+- Run ipv6.sh if you want to import ipv6 table (as root or use sudo)
 - When you run those scripts, it will ask you for interface and gateway information.
 This script can be re-run for every upstream you have on a different interface if you wish to add routes for them.
 For example, if you have 2 upstreams, lets just call them upstream 1 and upstream 2.
 They both only provide default routes, but you'd like to do some rules based routing between the 2.
 Both are connected to your server over a different interface OR (1 or both) are via VXLAN, GRE, Wireguard, Etc. giving them their own interface names.
 In this case you could run the same ipv4.sh or ipv6.sh 2 times, specify the interface and gateway for upstream 1 the first time and upstream 2 the second time.

 What does it require: